openvinotoolkit/openvino/tools/pot/openvino/tools/pot/api/README.md

 ```
 An abstract class representing an accuracy metric.

-All subclasses should override the following properties:
+All instances should override the following properties:
-- `value` - returns the accuracy metric value for the last model output.
+- `value` - returns the accuracy metric value for the last model output in a format of `Dict[str, numpy.array]`.
-- `avg_value` - returns the average accuracy metric value for all model outputs.
+- `avg_value` - returns the average accuracy metric over collected model results in a format of `Dict[str, numpy.array]`.
+- `higher_better` should return `True` if a higher value of the metric corresponds to a better performance, otherwise, returns `False`.
+Default implementation returns `True`.

+and methods:
+- `update(output, annotation)` - calculates and updates the accuracy metric value using last model output and annotation.
+The model ouput and annotation should be passed in this method.
+It should also contain the model specific post-processing in case if the model returns the raw output.
+- `reset()` - resets collected accuracy metric.
-- `attributes` - returns a dictionary of metric attributes:
+- `get_attributes()` - returns a dictionary of metric attributes:
    ```
    {metric_name: {attribute_name: value}}
    ```